Department of Mathematics

 921 Seminar (3).

-993 Master's Thesis (3–6).
+993 Master's Research and Thesis (3).
 This should not be taken by students electing non-thesis master's projects.